Visit www.gaiassacredcreations.com to see over 400 unique creations for sale!

 Beautiful hand crafted pottery wind chime made from high fired white clay that when it rains, turns a pale pinkish terra cotta on the unglazed surfaces.
 Will make a gorgeous addition to your patio, garden, deck or window!

 The sound of a pottery chime is muted, almost like the sound of bamboo chimes due to the sound of the fired clay which is lightweight, yet very hardy and can withstand weather extremes.
-I crafted the pieces one by one and carved the Kokopelli mythical figure by hand, then in the kiln at 1500 F for several hours.
-I then partially glazed the pieces with turquoise and pewter and fired them once again.
-The chime is decorated with Swarovski crystal glass beads, glass beads, agate and howlite beads, quartz crystal chips and terminates in a large Picasso Jasper stone bead.
-Total length is 17 inches long by 4 inches wide. ( 43cm x 10 cm).
+I crafted the pieces one by one and carved the Incan Chavin Staff Deity by hand, then in the kiln at 1500 F for several hours.
+I then partially glazed the pieces with a sea turquoise and fired them once again.
+I added two dots of fine silver for the eyes.
+The chime is decorated with Swarovski crystal glass beads, glass beads, agate beads, quartz crystal chips, a large Picasso Jasper stone bead, Tibetan agate beads.
+Total length is 18 inches long by 4-1/2 inches wide. ( 45cm x 11 cm).

 **only one creation exists, what you see is what you will receive, colour may vary from PC monitor to smartphone screen.**